keras-team/autokeras/mkdocs/docs/start.md

 ### Sentiment Analysis tutorial. [[source]]( https://github.com/jhfjhfj1/autokeras/blob/master/autokeras/pretrained/text_sentiment.py)

-The sentiment analysis module provided by *AutoKeras* may be used to find the sentiment of any text input.
+The sentiment analysis module provides an interface to find the sentiment of any text input.
 The pretrained model is obtained by training [Google AI’s BERT model]( https://arxiv.org/abs/1810.04805) on [IMDb dataset]( http://ai.stanford.edu/~amaas/data/sentiment/).

 Let’s import the `SentimentAnalysis` module from *sentiment_analysis.py*.
 It is derived from the super class `Pretrained`.
 ```python